Parents Responsibility to the School When They Separate

 A parent who has custody does not, for that reason, have sole control over the child's education or have the sole right to regulate, supervise and direct the life of the child.
 That is a function of guardianship.
 Both parents, however, retain guardianship and the rights which belong to a guardian, regardless of the custody arrangements.

-When parents have separated and custody arrangements have not been formalised, both parents have custodial and guardianship rights.
+When parents have separated and custody arrangements that have not been formalised, both parents have custodial and guardianship rights.
 If disputes over custody arise, it is not the responsibility of the school to arbitrate.

 Unless the Court rules otherwise, both parents, as guardians are entitled to: